Humans-of-Julia/HoJBot.jl/CONTRIBUTING.md

 it work with Revise.jl so a restart would be unnecessary, but I (Tom) have been too lazy to figure that out.

-In order to have a clean restart of the bot, you can create an EMPTY file called `SHUTDOWN` in the project directory.
+In order to have a clean restart of the bot, you can create an empty file called `SHUTDOWN` in the project directory.
 If you are using Linux/Mac, you can use the touch command from a separate window: